 - 8.1 This Strategy is monitored on a day-to-day basis by the headteacher, who reports to governors on request about the effectiveness of the Strategy. - 8.2 This anti-bullying strategy is the governors' responsibility, and they review its effectiveness annually.
 They do this by examining the school's anti-bullying logbook, where incidents of bullying are recorded, and by discussion with the headteacher.
 Governors analyse information for patterns of people, places or groups.
 They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.

-8.3 This stratgegy will be reviewed in two years, or earlier if necessary
+8.3 This strategy will be reviewed annually

-Signed: Mr D Christie Head Teacher Date: September 2023

-Signed: Mrs Lawes Chair of Governors Date: September 2023

-Review Date: September 2025
+Signed: Mrs M Norris Head Teacher Date: November 2024 Signed: Mrs Lawes Chair of Governors Date: November 2024 Review Date: November 2025